-Your color palette may include colors that inhabit the same portion of the color wheel.
+Your Pittsburgh color strategies and interior paint may include colors that inhabit the same portion of the color wheel.
 For example, you might decide to paint a room entirely in variations of blue and green.
 The use of three adjacent colors on the color wheel is called an analogous color scheme.

 To achieve a bolder, more eye-popping look, use two colors that sit in opposition to each other on the color wheel, thus creating a complementary color scheme.
 This simple strategy gives one color the prime emphasis, using the other color as an accent.